Tapirus veroensis: Physical characteristics

 Tapirus veroensis is thought to have been more tolerant of cold environments than most living tapirs, similar to the living mountain tapir (Tapirus pinchaque).
 It was mid-sized for a tapir, comparable in size to Baird's tapir or the South American tapir, with an estimated body weight of approximately 230 kg.
 The sagittal crest was low in comparison to some other tapir species.
 It has been estimated to have had a relatively high bite force, and was probably capable of consuming a wide variety of vegetation.

 Palaeobiology

 Palaeoecology

 T. veroensis has been found in Jones Springs (Missouri) deposits in association with deciduous trees and American alligators.
 The age of the deposits are older than 40,000-60,000 years old, during a relatively warmer yet still temperate interglacial period.
 The climate would have been analogous to central and southern Arkansas.
 Specimens from Crankshaft Pit, Missouri, in contrast were found in association with cold adapted animals like Arctic shrews, Northern bog lemmings, snowshoe hares, southern red-backed voles, etc. As a result, T. veroensis appears to have been able to tolerate a broad range of temperatures.

 ^{87}Sr/^{86}Sr values from Floridian T. veroensis indicate that their lifetime movements were restricted to Florida, suggesting that individuals of the species did not migrate long distances.

+T. veroensis may have been a seed disperser of certain anachronistic North American species with megafaunal dispersal syndrome, including the pawpaw.